 She adored reading and had a love for science.
 Back then a girl wanting to become a doctor was unheard of.
 Frida was one of only 35 girls in a Preparatory school filled with 1965 boys.
 She was determined to stand out and assert her own individuality.

-For one family photo Frida showed up wearing a man’s 3 piece suite, establishing her independence as a woman.
-For a girl to wear men’s clothing back then was very odd.
+For one family photo, Frida showed up wearing a man’s 3-piece suit, establishing her independence as a woman.
+For a girl to wear men’s clothing during that time was very odd.
 But Frida didn’t mind.
 She wanted to prove that girls could become anything they set their minds to.

 When Frida was attending Medical School she suffered a near fatal accident.
 She was on her way back from class laughing with her friends.

-They were driving on a street car trolley when an bus collided into them.
+They were driving on a streetcar trolley when a bus collided with them.
 Frida’s body was badly injured.
-She broke her collarbone, ribs, leg at several places, her one foot was crushed, her shoulder dislocated, her pelvis broken and the most painful of all her spine was broken at 3 places.
+She broke her collarbone, ribs, and leg in several places, her one foot was crushed, her shoulder dislocated, her pelvis broken and the most painful of all her spine was broken in 3 places.

 On top of all that a handrail impaled her abdomen sticking out of her on the one side.